 Blackheat is about 15 minutes drive from Katoomba, and it’s home to several astonishing lookouts and walking tracks.
 The Grand Canyon track is the most popular – and for a good reason.
 It’s the most rewarding canyon exploration in the Blue Mountains, with dramatic sandstone walls and waterfalls, creeks and trickling water, abundant greenery and cliff overhangs, and huge ferns that make you feel you’re thrown into the Jurassic Park.

 Being a 6 km long loop, it’s not that long, but it descends steeply, and then awaits a hefty hike back up.
-Still, it’s a technically easy canyon trail, and most of the time you’re in the shade, so it’s pleasant even on hot summer days.
+It’s a technically easy canyon trail though, and most of the time you’re in the shade, so it’s pleasant even on hot summer days.
+Still, bring plenty of water — we always carry a lightweight 2L hydration pack like this one, because you won’t find drinkable water along the trail.

 There’s a large, new car park along Evan Lookout Road – called Grand Canyon car park -, where you can park.
 The Neates Glen car park and the Evans lookout car park are also along the way, but they’re smaller.
 Wherever you end up parking, the first portion of the trail is a flat bushwalk along Evans Lookout Road.